ninbura/ffmpeg-context-commands/README.md

 If all else fails you have the option to completely delete the directory and redownload the zip from this page.

 # Errors / Issues
-If you run into errors at any point during the setup process or while running a command please head to the issues tab on this github page and detail the problem test:
+If you run into errors at any point during the setup process or while running a command please head to the issues tab on this github page and detail the problem:
 ![Alt Text](https://i.postimg.cc/63T5xNX7/Errors-Issues.gif)